Marcus Silcock

 Mark Waldron Surreal-Absurd Sampler

-“The dirty old unconscious is always toiling away down there, cooking up something peculiar and true; day in, day out; night in, night out; which might be turned into a poem.”—Mark Waldron 2022 kicks off with Mark Waldron.
-A surreal-absurd sampler.
-You can read them here at Mercurius.
-Read more
+“The dirty old unconscious is always toiling away down there, cooking up something peculiar and true; day in, day out; night in, night out; which might be turned into a… Read more.

 -